psychemedia/eurydice-resources/resources/__life_aside.md

 ## Sandown, Up and Coming Holiday Town

-Whilst Ventor was the original fashionable holiday destination on the island, with its favourable microcolimate, Sandown was also developing as a holiday destination.
+Whilst Ventnor was the original fashionable holiday destination on the island, with its favourable microcolimate, Sandown was also developing as a holiday destination.
 Its notable visitors included a certain Rev. C. L. Dodgson, better known as Lewis Carroll, author of *Alice in Wonderland*.

 From announcements in the Hampshire Advertiser, it seems that Dodgson visited Sandown over many years.
 For example, in the issue dated [Saturday 04 October 1873](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000495/18731004/051/0008), p8: